-Customer bangs the phone feeling absolutely frustrated, infuriated & disheartened.
-Despite putting in much of effort and the time she is still without a definitive resolution, she doubts if she should give the brand another chance.
+The customer bangs the phone feeling absolutely frustrated, infuriated & disheartened.
+Despite putting in much effort and time she is still without a definitive resolution, she doubts if she should give the brand another chance.
 She tweets about the horrible experience before the agent finishes his shift her entire followers have read about it: some have liked and retweeted the incident too, causing the brand a lost sale and tarnished online reputation.

-Net-net nothing has been achieved so far, neither by the customer nor by the organisation.
+Net-net nothing has been achieved so far, neither by the customer nor by the organization.
 Both have had to face negative experiences and are displeased with the way things have turned out.

 Let’s look at another example.

 Need: Booking a holiday.

 Chain of events: Identical till step number 7.